beyond-labs/react-mirror/README.md

 ##### `name`

-Mirror uses `name` inside filters. `name` is typically a string, or array of strings, but any value can be used.
+Mirror uses `name` inside filters. `name` is a string, or array of strings.

 The static `withName` method lets you add additional names to a store. `withName` is useful for distinguishing particular instances of a component.